Could Biblical name Boaz be the new Ezra?

 THE MEANING OF BOAZ

-There’s also a pair of pillars, described as copper, brass, or bronze, in the first temple in Jerusalem.
-They’re called Boaz and Jachin, typically translated as strong and founding.
+A pair of pillars, described as copper, brass, or bronze, stood outside the first temple in Jerusalem.
+They’re called Boaz and Jachin.
+In this case, Boaz is said to mean strength, while Jachin means “he shall establish.”

 They’re both positive meanings, and straightforward ones, too.